If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Transportation of canoes and gear to and from the Gatineau River.

-Tandem canoes, PFDs, paddles, dry bags — everything needed for Day 2.
+Tandem canoes, PFDs, paddles, dry bags — everything needed for your time on the water.

 All Challenge Materials